ltpitt/bash-network-repair-automation/README.md

-# Raspberry Pi (and Linux) Wifi Repair Automation
+# Raspberry Pi GNU / Linux Wifi Repair Automation
-> This bash script checks for wireless internet connection and, if it is failing, tries to fix it.
+> This bash script checks the health status for wireless internet connection and, if it is failing, tries to fix it.

 ## Prerequisites